-1. Introduction
+1. Purpose

-The purpose of this policy is to describe guiding principles of authorship and open access for publications based on work performed by, and on behalf of, ECDC.
-Being a publicly funded institution implies obligations towards the European Union and its citizens with regards to independence, scientific quality, transparency and efficiency, and involves responsible handling of resources as well as responsible conduct and reporting of ECDC's activities and their results.
+The purpose of this policy is to describe guiding principles of authorship for publications based on work performed on behalf of ECDC.
+Being a publically funded institution implies obligations towards the European Union and its citizens with regards to independence, scientific quality, transparency, and efficiency, and involves responsible handling of resources as well as responsible conduct and reporting of ECDC's activities and their results.